nonsonwune/gke-time-api/README.md

 - A NAT gateway manages outbound traffic from the GKE cluster.
 - Firewall rules secure the infrastructure.
 - Network policies control traffic within the cluster.
+- Workload Identity is used for secure authentication between GKE and GCP services.

 ## Accessing the Deployed API